ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 ### Step 6 Food

   The next major thing you need for your colony is food.
-The fastest way to get food is to build a [Fisherman's Hut](../../source/buildings/fisherman).
-You could build a [Farm](../../source/buildings/farm&field) or one of the animal herders, but a Fisherman is faster.
+The fastest way to get food is to build a [Fisher's Hut](../../source/buildings/fisher).
+You could build a [Farm](../../source/buildings/farm&field) or one of the animal herders, but a Fisher is faster.

 ### Step 7 Rest of the Colony